For more info:

 Creeping bank fees

-I have heard that some American banks have begun charging a higher fee for interntional withdrawls and, sadly, many U.S. banks are also now charging an additional "foreign exchange" fee for withdrawing money abroad—even though it doesn't cost them a single cent (or euro) extra; it's just a way of stealing more money from you.
+I have heard that some American banks have begun charging a higher fee for international withdrawals and, sadly, many U.S. banks are also now charging an additional "foreign exchange" fee for withdrawing money abroad—even though it doesn't cost them a single cent (or euro) extra; it's just a way of stealing more money from you.
 Ask your local bank before traveling to avoid a nasty surprise.

-You can get much more on this (and other finincial issues) at the excellent financial planning site BankRate.com (bankrate.com) and at this wiki on FlyerGuide.com.
+You can get much more on this (and other financial issues) at the excellent financial planning site BankRate.com (bankrate.com) and at this wiki on FlyerGuide.com.

-If your home bank charges the usual $1 to $3 fee for using an out-of-network ATM, you will see that on your bank statement—which is why for years I've banked with Commerce Bank (which has since been bought by TD Bank) precisely because they do not charge such fees; many smaller banks and credti unions similarly do not charge out-of-network fees.
+If your home bank charges the usual $1 to $3 fee for using an out-of-network ATM, you will see that on your bank statement.
+Not that many smaller banks and credit unions do not charge these out-of-network fees.

 There are a few pointers to keep in mind when it comes to using a cash machine in Italy: